-Basically, when you are signed into the machine, logon scripts like registry changes; drive manipulations; user configuration scripts become active with immediate effect.
-So if these scripts have any issues in executing themselves, they won’t allow you to even get inside the system.
+When you are signed into the machine, logon scripts like registry changes, drive manipulations, and user configuration scripts become active immediately.
+So if these scripts have any issues in executing themselves, they won’t allow you to get inside the system.

 In my opinion, issues like Group Policy Client service failed the logon, can be avoided using the logon script delay setting.
 Allowing logon script delay on the other side will decrease the contradiction between various logon scripts running and the other tasks, which occur after signing into the system.
 It is the Task Manager, which confirms that the Windows Script Host does not run until 5 minutes after logging in.
-Once this wscript.exe starts, the logon script is processed as usual and mapping of devices started.
-I think now you have got the idea why configuring this logon script delay is important for some system administrators, so get on with it.
+Once this wscript.exe starts, the logon script is processed as usual and the mapping of devices starts.
+Now you know why configuring this logon script delay is important for some system administrators, so get on with it.

 1. Press Windows Key + R combination, type put gpedit.msc in Run dialog box and hit Enter to open the Local Group Policy Editor.

 Computer Configuration -> Administrative Templates -> System -> Group Policy

 3. Now your Local Group Policy Editor window should resume the one shown above, so on the right-hand side, you have to look for the Configure Logon Script Delay setting which is Not Configured by default.
 Double-click on this setting to get this: